ironcore-scrapyard/virtual-controlplane/docs/usage/template.md

 The `template-operator` chart can be configured by overriding the [default values](https://github.com/onmetal/template-operator/blob/main/charts/template-operator/values.yaml).

-One important configuration point are the RBAC rules, where we need to specify which objects the `template-operator` is allowed to watch and modify.
+The RBAC rules are important configuration point, as we need to specify which objects the `template-operator` is allowed to watch and modify.

 Here is an example, as defined in the default `values.yaml`, to allow to watch and modify `Secrets` and `ConfigMaps` in your cluster.